itspriddle/josh.fail/_posts/2022-02-23-somehow-i-manage-work-life-balance.md

 knowledge workers, there is absolutely no excuse for it --- especially with remote workers.

 It doesn't have to be like this.
-And the cool part, is as a manager, you are the one who can help.
+And the cool part: as a manager, you are the one who can help.
 Here are a few rules for you:

 - Your reports work 40 hours a week.
 Period.
 They might need to help with an issue and work 10 hours on Monday.
 It is on you to encourage them to work a